Justin Bieber's Coachella 2026 Performance: Genius Comeback or the Most Expensive Letdown in Festival History?

 It's a neat narrative.
 It's also not true.

 Music industry sources went on record to clarify: selling publishing rights does not restrict live performance of songs.
-Venues handle live performance licensing automatically, and it has nothing to do with who owns the masters.
-Bieber actually performed several of the songs from the catalog sale during the set anyway.
+Venues handle live performance licensing automatically.
+It has nothing to do with who owns the masters.
+Bieber actually performed several songs from the catalog sale during the set anyway.

 The Sabrina Carpenter Comparison — And the Sexism Debate It Sparked